Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Sources: Exchange Rates, One Money Way, IMF eLibrary

-8) You will discover pre-construction deals in Punta Cana's hotspots can boost your returns compared to buying completed units
+8) Consider pre-construction deals in Punta Cana for better returns than completed units

 Investing in pre-construction properties in tourist hotspots like Punta Cana can often yield better returns than buying completed units.